Photonsters/Slicer/README.md

 ## Installation

-'Win64/' contains the install files for Windows 64-bits using graphical progress.
+'Win64/' contains the install files for Windows 64-bits returning your slicing progress in a window.
 Just unpack and run!
-If you want to have your progress info as plain text, replace PhotonSlicer.exe with the file in Con64/.
+If you want to have your progress info displayed as plain text, replace PhotonSlicer.exe with the file in Con64/.

 For Linux and OSX you have to install python and some libraries (Cython, numpy, opencv-python, PyOpenGL, PyOpenGL-accelerate, Pygame if glut not available).